 I happened to make bread on the weekend, and had fresh dough in the refrigerator.
 (Otherwise, a few pitas would have done the trick.)
 Okay, the crust was taken care of!

 I had a jar of passata (strained tomatoes) in the pantry.
-Not exactly the garden fresh pizza sauce I made way back in one of my very first posts, but hey, it’s a Wednesday night, I had a busy day at work and I have to clean house for company coming on the weekend.
+Not exactly the garden fresh pizza sauce I make sometimes, but hey, it’s a Wednesday night, I had a busy day at work and I have to clean house for company coming on the weekend.
 Why be fussy?
 Besides, this is a good quality sauce.
 I poured some into a bowl, and added minced fresh garlic, freshly ground pepper and dried oregano and basil.
 Sauce: done!

 Next, I went into active scrounge mode.
 There really wasn’t much in the refrigerator, but I found a red bell pepper and some leftover feta cheese.
 I grabbed an onion from the cupboard.
 Chop, chop, chop, and lid off the feta container – toppings ready to go!

 While the oven was heating to 450º I rolled out a ball of dough to a size that fit my pizza stone.
 The dough was nice and thin, maybe about 1/8 inch.
 I sprinkled the stone with flour (optional) and cornmeal before putting the dough on it.
 I rubbed a couple of tablespoons of olive oil over it, then spread the sauce over.
 Next the sliced pepper and onions were added, and finally the feta cheese sprinkled over the top.
 A drizzle of olive oil and another sprinkling of black pepper, and hey, it was ready to go into the oven for 20 minutes.